 vii.
 Nanomedicine can find application in cryostasis, i.e. reversal of freezing injury by introduction of cryoprotectants and other chemicals into the vascular system rapidly, using nanorobots.

 viii.
-Medical nanorobots can help in the diagnosis and testing of different diseases and help in Nanobots6their monitoring by recording different biological variables such as temperature, pressure, activity of the immune system, etc. very rapidly at the target site after oral introduction of nanorobots.
+Medical nanorobots can help in the diagnosis and testing of different diseases and help in their monitoring by recording different biological variables such as temperature, pressure, activity of the immune system, etc. very rapidly at the target site after oral introduction of nanorobots.

 ix.
 Medical nanomachines can help in gene therapy for different genetic diseases by introducing different modifications and corrections via editing in the right place the DNA or the proteins attached to the DNA.